 As I recall, we were not there very long before we fired up the engine and headed home.
 We were there only long enough to talk to the ARVN Commander, prepare an after action report and get a body count.
 When we got back we were released from alert status, I headed back to the company area to get some sleep.
 Surprisingly enough I was able to sleep.
 Next day, I started to put the previous couple of days behind me, like closing a door and looking forward.
 We all hardened our hearts to the pain of yesterday and took the next day as it came.
 It was all I could do.
 Though I was on other assault flights, that was the most horrific encounter of my tours of duty, not to be repeated.
 Though I did have many nightmares after returning home, I consider myself thus fortunate.
 Others were not so fortunate and relived that nightmare over and over.
 For some the only relief was to die amid such a nightmare.

-Today it's all just a bad memory.
+Present Day Today it's all just a bad memory.
 Once in awhile I still have one of those emotional moments that all of us share from time to time.
 It'll just come on suddenly and disappear just as quickly, like right now!
 If only I could un-see the things I've seen.
 My wounds can not be seen nor will they ever heal.
-Many times I'm asked if I still think about Vietnam.
-My response is usually, YES, I was just there last night!
-Clearly I would never be the same.